Uniforms for Dementia & Aged Care Workers - Blog - Infectious Clothing

 - Too many colours together can be distracting.

-- Older people are best able to discriminate strong colours at the warm end of the spectrum.
+- Older people can best discriminate intense colours at the warm end of the spectrum.

-- Colours with a high degree of brightness, such as yellow, are highly visible.
+- Colours with a high degree of brightness, such as yellow, are apparent.

 - Colours such as peach, coral and soft apricot tones flatter skin tones and add warmth to any setting.

-- Pastel blues and lavenders are hard for older people to see and often look grey.
+- Pastel blues and lavenders are problematic for older people and often look grey.

 - People with colour vision issues are less sensitive to colours on either end of the colour spectrum.
 Reds and blues will look darker.

-- As colour preferences are personal, giving people the chance to personalise private spaces is important.
+- As colour preferences are personal, giving people the chance to personalise private spaces is essential.

 Effective colour contrasts

 Older people need about three times as much contrast as younger people to find objects.
-Choose colours of major contrast.
+Choose colours of significant difference.

 Combine light colours from the middle of the spectrum, for example, yellow or green, with dark colours from either end of the spectrum, for example, red or blue, to produce the most effective contrasts.
 Do not combine dark green against bright red, yellow against white, blue against green, or lavender against pink.